usnistgov/FIPS201/_FIPS201/frontend.md

 pivFASC-N attribute to support physical access procedures.
 The X.509 certificate SHALL also include the UUID value from the GUID data element of the CHUID in the Subject Alternative Name extension.
-The UUID SHALL be encoded as a uniform resource name (URN), as specified in Section 3 of [[RFC4122]](../_Appendix/references.md#ref-RFC4122).
+The UUID SHALL be encoded as a uniform resource name (URN), as specified in Section 3 of [[RFC 4122]](../_Appendix/references.md#ref-RFC4122).
 The expiration date of the certificate SHALL be no later than the expiration date of the PIV
 Card.
 The PIV authentication certificate MAY include a PIV background investigation indicator (previously known as the NACI indicator) extension (see Appendix B.2).
 This non-critical extension indicates the status of the subject's background investigation at the time of card issuance.
 [Section 5](keymanagement.md#s-5) of this document